Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Data Sources

-- BRIGHT COFFEE SHOP - Transformed data plus PivotTables.
+- ## BRIGHT COFFEE SHOP
+-Transformed data plus PivotTables.
-- Bright Coffee Shop Sales -Initial raw data.
+  - ## Bright Coffee Shop Sales
+-Initial raw data.

 # Tools Used
 The below tools were used to prepare the report: